Khloe Kardashian Shows Off Booty & Plump Lips During Outing With Baby True

 After posting a photo of herself on Instagram last week, the reality star was bombarded with comments from her followers, who asked her what she did to her lips, and forced their opinions about her plump pout.

 Meanwhile, baby True donned a black, hooded fuzzy coat and some bright pink, graphic leggings.
-She wore white sneakers, and her her hair pulled up on top of her head.
+She wore white sneakers, and her hair pulled up on top of her head.
 She also sported some diamond studded earrings.

-As previously reported by The Inquisitr, Khloe Kardashian is currently still getting over her break up with baby daddy, Tristan Thompson.
+As previously reported by The Inquisitr, Khloe Kardashian is currently still getting over her breakup with baby daddy, Tristan Thompson.
 The couple split back in February after the basketball star was accused of cheating with Kylie Jenner’s best friend, Jordyn Woods.

 The cheating scandal marked the second time in the span of a year that Tristan had allegedly cheated on Khloe, and it seemed that Kardashian knew it was time to call it quits on the romance.